This blog post was written by our founder, Juliet Davenport

 We need to stop looking at jobs in terms of set boundaries, and instead look at the outcomes.

-This means each member of staff making sure they deliver what they need to; whether it’s at home, at work; or out of hours when the children are in bed.
+This means each member of staff making sure they deliver what they need to; whether it’s at home, at the office, on site; or out of hours when the children are in bed.

 As long as people are managing to get enough face time with their colleagues and prioritising their ongoing training and development; it shouldn’t matter so much about working the traditional 9-5.